-The challenger worked the arm of his opponent but Reigns, ever resilient, fought his way out of an arm bar, delivering a big headbutt.
+The challenger worked the arm of his opponent, but the ever-resilient Reigns fought his way out of an arm bar and delivered a big headbutt.

 Roman Reigns defeated Jason Jordan to retain the Intercontinental Championship

 The problem with Jordan's presentation is not his in-ring performance.
-He has been capable of, and delivering, matches of this quality since his singles push.
+He has been capable of delivering matches of this quality since his singles push.

 It was, unfortunately, another instance of a Superstar demonstrating his ability to shine under bright lights but continuing to lack the character development and personality to connect with audiences.

-The continued developments between badass Joe and Reigns, once again, served as a strong hook.
+The continued developments between badass Joe and Reigns again served as a strong hook.

 Sasha Banks vs. Paige